Kryptos K4 Appendix

-This page collects the rigorous derivations, uniqueness proofs, probability tests, and falsification statistics that underpin the K4 solution.
-None of it is required for the on-site solve.
-All of it is required to defend the solve to a skeptic.
+This page collects the rigorous derivations, uniqueness tests, probability tests, and falsification statistics behind the K4 reconstruction, graded honestly between what public data forces and what is back-solved.
+None of it is required for the on-site reading.
+All of it is required to defend the reconstruction to a skeptic.

 Table of contents